-Hint: If any part of the system is higher than the furnace a bleeder valve should be used to make sure all air is removed

-ATTENTION: Your water level will rise as the temperature of the water rises and fall as the water temperature falls.
+Hint: If any part of the system is higher than the furnace a bleeder valve should be used to make sure all air is removed will rise as the temperature of the water rises and fall as the water temperature falls.
 If your water level falls to a low level, first check your water temperature before filling with water again.